 How Do Parked Domains Get Traffic?

-Even if they are not fully functional websites, parked domains can get traffic.
-Some of the main ways that happens include:
+Even if they’re not full websites, parked domains can attract visitors.
+Here are the main ways that happens:

 Direct Navigation